Henry-Yip/Henry-Yip.github.io/_Chess/2023-03-01-MyChessCareer.markdown

 White to Play:

 26.Qe7 kh6 27.Qxf8 kh5 (otherwise kg5 -> Nf3).
-Which are correct but I played 28.g7?? which loses to Qe2! which causes perpetual checking
+Which are correct but I played 28.g7?? which loses to Qe2! which causes perpetual checking.